dsr-haslab/dsr-haslab.github.io/_pages/home.md

 ---
-title: "DSR @ HASLab - Home"
+title: "DBR @ HASLab - Home"
 layout: homelay
-excerpt: "Distributed Storage Research @ HASLab"
+excerpt: "DataBase Research @ HASLab"
 sitemap: false
 permalink: /
 ---

-Distributed storage research at [HASLab](http://www.haslab.uminho.pt) is motivated by the observation that storage systems are a cornerstone component for a wide range of research and industrial areas such as, cloud computing, internet-of-things, databases, machine learning/artificial inteligence.
-Moreover, our research is driven by the need of such systems to provide efficient, scalable, resilient and secure solutions that can adapt to the exponential increase of digital information and to the different needs of very heterogeneous applications and infrastructures.
+Database research at [HASLab](http://www.haslab.uminho.pt) is motivated by the key role played by database systems in modern society, triggering a lot of interest from research to industry such as cloud computing, internet-of-things, storage formats for data processing or machine learning/artificial inteligence.
+All of these topics, but particularly the first one is what drives us to develop efficient, scalable, resilient and secure solutions that are able to adapt to sheer volume of data handled today and the expected increase in years to come.

 <!--